 Property Assessment Notices

-The Municipal Property Assessment Corporation (MPAC) completed property assessments for the Chippewas of Georgina Island First Nation (GIFN) in August 2018.
-Property Assessment Notices were mailed out in August, 2018, and Amended Assessment Notices were mailed out in October, 2018.
+The Municipal Property Assessment Corporation (MPAC) is completing property assessments for the Chippewas of Georgina Island First Nation (GIFN) in August 2019 to produce the GIFN assessment roll and property tax notices for the 2020 property tax year.

 MPAC is contracted by GIFN to conduct property assessments in accordance with our assessment law and Ontario property assessment rules and procedures.
 MPAC is an independent, not-for-profit corporation responsible for assessing and classifying more than five million properties across the province.
 MPAC’s assessors are trained experts in the field of valuation and apply appraisal industry standards and best practices.
 If you have questions about your property assessment, you may contact MPAC at 1 877 254-4670 or email GIFN@mpac.ca.

 Request for Reconsideration:

 If you disagree with the assessed value, classification, or tax status of the property, or if there is an error or omission on your Property Assessment Notice, you have the option to file a Request for Reconsideration (RfR) with MPAC, free of charge.

 The deadline for filing a RfR is indicated on your assessment notice.